Serverless Computing - overview

 — although the model of computing is broader than FaaS.
 It brings to the Cloud a set of properties that are central to the serverless promise: little to no concern about operations, auto provisioning and autoscaling, pay-per-use with zero cost for idle time.

 Many vendors have entered the FaaS market in the last three years, with IBM being among the first.
 IBM's approach is distinguished by its support of open standards, support for mobile developers entering the serverless space, and a simplified approach to composing complex serverless functions.

-IBM’s Cloud Functions started as the OpenWhisk research project in our group at the IBM Watson Research Center in NY, where we developed the majority of the core system in use today.
+IBM’s Cloud Functions started as the OpenWhisk research project in our group at the IBM Watson Research Center in NY, where we developed the majority of the core programming model and the runtime system in use today.
 In 2016, the code was donated to the Apache Software Foundation and OpenWhisk is now an Apache Incubator, with a growing list of contributors, including developers from Adobe and Red Hat among many others.

 If you are a graduate student and interested in collaborating on research topics related to serverless computing, send one of us your resume.